-Bledlow Ridge School Curriculum Statement
+Bledlow Ridge School

+Curriculum Statement

-Date of last review: November 2021
+Date agreed: November 2021

-Date of next review: November 2024
+Review date: November 2024

 How the curriculum is organised

 The school's curriculum is broad and balanced, with lots of opportunities for first-hand experience.
 Children participate in a wide range of activities, which take account of their interests and achievements, and developing physical, intellectual, emotional and social abilities.
 Underpinning all is an awareness of the importance both of promoting pupils' spiritual, moral, social and cultural development (see the separate SMSC Policy) and of preparing the children for the opportunities, responsibilities and experiences of later life.